F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

 Ingresses and Routes
 ````````````````````

-In addition to the steps above, you can use the :command:`annotate` command to add/change the |kctlr| Annotations for an Ingress or Route resource.
+In addition to the steps listed above, you can use the :command:`annotate` command to add/change the |kctlr| Annotations for an Ingress or Route resource.

 For example, to change the load balancing mode to :code:`least-connections-member`:

-.. rubric:: Kubernetes
+.. rubric:: Kubernetes Ingress
 .. parsed-literal::

    kubectl annotate ingress **myIngress** virtual-server.f5.com/balance=least-connections-member [--namespace=**myNamespace**]

-.. rubric:: OpenShift
+.. rubric:: OpenShift Route
 .. parsed-literal::

    oc annotate route **myRoute** virtual-server.f5.com/balance=least-connections-member [--namespace=**myProject**]